eprbell/rp2/docs/user_faq.md

 ### Can I Avoid Writing a Config File from Scratch?
 You can generate it automatically using [DaLI](https://github.com/eprbell/dali-rp2), the data loader and input generator for RP2.
 Alternatively you can use [crypto_example.config](../config/crypto_example.config) as boilerplate and the [Input Files](input_files.md) document as reference.

-### What Tokens Does RP2 Support?
-The user adds the tokens to the `assets` field of the [config file](input_files.md#the-config-file): RP2 accepts as valid all the tokens present in this field.
-See also the question on [writing a config file from scratch](#can-i-avoid-writing-a-config-file-from-scratch).

 ### What if I Don't Have the Spot Price for Some Transactions?
 In some cases exchange reports miss spot price information.
 In such situations you can retrieve historical price data from [Yahoo](https://finance.yahoo.com/quote/BTC-USD/history/), [CoinMarketCap](https://coinmarketcap.com/currencies/bitcoin/historical-data/) and others.